RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-01-12-newsletter.md

 - The Enterprise Applications of the R Language Conference (EARL) celebrates its 10th Anniversary at [EARL 2024](https://datacove.co.uk/earl-2024-tech-conference/) in September.

+- _Get ready to unlock  the Power of R Shiny like never before!_ [ShinyConf2024](https://www.shinyconf.com/) virtual conferences has been announced 2024-04-17 to 2024-04-19 and early bird registration is available.
 ### Open Research

 #### University of Sheffield Open Research Conversation recordings